thomashiemstra/fred/README.md

 ![Alt text](media/vision_conversion.png)

-## inverse kinematics
+## Inverse kinematics
-For the mathematical details of the inverse kinematics of this robot see [ik_documentation.pdf](documentation/ik_documentation.pdf)

-powered by: "Lorenzo Sciavicco and Bruno Siciliano.
+The inverse kinematics is based on chapter 2 of "Lorenzo Sciavicco and Bruno Siciliano.
 Modelling and control of robot manipulators.
 Springer Science & Business Media, 2012."
+For the mathematical details of the inverse kinematics of this robot see [ik_documentation.pdf](documentation/ik_documentation.pdf)

-## record and play back with a controller
+## Record and play back with a controller
 Using inverse kinematics and B-spline path planning it's easy to program a path for the robot using a controller:
 ![Alt text](media/controller.gif)